ChrisFuelOR/DynamicSDDiP.jl/docs/src/cut_generation.md

 end
 ````

  * `copy_regime`: This parameter defines which constraints are imposed for the local copy of the state variable when solving a subproblem to evaluate the value function for the core point candidate.
-TODO: We always used `StateSpaceCopy` in our experiments.
-See also [Copy constraint specifics](TODO).
+We always used `StateSpaceCopy` in our experiments.
+See also [Handling copy constraints](copy_constraints.md).
  * `integer_regime`: This parameter can be either set to `IntegerRelax` or to `NoIntegerRelax`.
 It defines whether integer requirements are relaxed when solving a subproblem to evaluate the value function for the core point candidate.
 This relaxation might be helpful to avoid that the auxiliary subproblem becomes infeasible, for instance if integer requirements are no longer satisfiable with the given core point candidate.
 This should only be relevant for integer or binary state variables.
  * `unbounded_regime`: This parameter defines which mitigation approach is used whenever some checks indicate that the core point candidate might not be an actual core point of the epigraph.
 It can be chosen to
      * `Unbounded_Opt_None`: No mitigation approach is taken; we just proceed with the common procedure.
 The dual problem might become unbounded if the core point candidate is indeed no core point, which would result in the algorithm to terminate with an error.